 Sarah Hammond, Servus User Experience Designer and self-proclaimed reward point aficionado, shares her secrets to getting the most out of rewards programs.

 Let me start by saying this isn't one of those Extreme Couponing situations, though my friends might disagree.
-They laugh when I start talking about point stacking, but I promise it doesn't include endless hours of surfing the internet or clipping coupons – and I don't have a stockpile taking over my house.
+They laugh when I start talking about point stacking, but I promise it doesn't include endless hours of surfing the internet or clipping coupons.
 Point stacking is a faster way to earn points by using multiple ways to collect.
 For example, using a points credit card to pay for your purchase and that store’s own points program.
-In fact, by the time you're done reading this post you'll be surprised how easy it is.
+In fact, by the time you're done reading this blog you'll be surprised how easy it is.

 Disclaimer: I'm not going to talk about all the point programs available, specific ways to earn points or compare program values.
-This post will get you started thinking about how you can increase the rewards you earn (points or cash back – whatever the case may be) with a few small steps.
+This blog will get you started on thinking about how you can increase the rewards you earn with a few small steps.

 - Step 1 – Think about where you shop most often.